pandastrike/pirate/README.md

+# Argh!
+What's This?

-Pirate provides a simple key-value oriented storage interface with adapters for a variety of storage systems.
-This simplifies the interface to storage technologies and makes it easier to move between them.
-Obviously, many of the more sophisticated features of these systems are lost in the process, but the underlying storage implementation can always be accessed when necessary.
+Pirate provides a simple key-value storage interface with adapters for a different storage systems.
+(We presently only support MongoDB and in-memory storage, which is useful for testing).

+## Benefits

-The elements of the interface are:
+The benefits of this approach are:

-* `get key`

-* `put object`

-* `delete key`
+* **Simplify your code.** The Pareto Principle often applies to storage systems, where you only need 20% of the features 80% of the time.
+Pirate optimizes that 80% while still allowing you to extend adapters to handle the other 20%, specific to your requirements.

+* **Eliminate the impedance mismatch between HTTP and storage.** Pirate follows a similar interface to that supported by HTTP: `get`, `put`, `patch`, and `delete`.
+There's no equivalent to `post` and there are a few additional  methods, but semantically, they're very close.

+* **Easily switch between storage implementations.** Pirate's adapters not only hide the complexity of the underlying storage implementation, they make it much easier to change it.
+You can prototype using an in-memory solution, then use a database and later partition your data across servers.

+* **Make use of powerful event-based interfaces.** Node-style callbacks provide a reasonable least-common-denominator, but for more sophisticated applications, they can be tedious.
 Pirate uses a library called [Mutual][0] to provide a simple event-based interface.
 Each method returns an `events` object to which event handlers can be attached.
 Events "bubble up" (think DOM) so that error-handling no longer needs to be done local to the call.

 [0]:http://github.com/dyoder/mutual

+## Example

-For example, here's a simple program to `put` and `get` and object from MongoDB.
+Here's a simple program to `put` and `get` and object from MongoDB.

     {log} = console
     {Mongo} = require "pirate"